toshikisaito1005/phangs_alma_visual_qa/README.md

 ## execfile("run_scriptForPI.py")
-run all scriptForPI.py under all science_goal*/member*/group*/script/ directories, if calibrated/ directory is not present under group/ directory.
+Run all scriptForPI.py under all science_goal*/member*/group*/script/ directories, if calibrated/ directory is not present under group*/ directory.

 ## execfile("visual_qaplots.py")
-TBE.
+Create visual_qa/ directory, which contains some useful diagnostic plots (png files and merged pdf files) by plotms and weblog.
+It takes ~10 minutes per \*.ms.